Skip to main content

 Camera Entities

-To view the scene created by your PlayCanvas application a Camera Entity is used to render it to the screen.
+To view the scene created by your PlayCanvas application, a Camera Entity is used to render it to the screen.
+A camera is added to an Entity as a Component.

-In order to run your Scene from the PlayCanvas Editor, you must add at least one active Camera Entity to your Scene.
+To run your Scene from the PlayCanvas Editor, you must have at least one enabled Camera Entity in your Scene.

 Creating a Camera Entity